-A Cooper's Hawk nest was reported at one time near the Tacoma Holding Basin, however, there are none observed at this time.
+A Cooper's Hawk nest was once reported near the Tacoma Holding Basin; however, none have been observed at this time.
 The area of this previous nest is not located near any of the proposed projects, and it is not located adjacent to a City Right-of-Way.